SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/lsgkm/README.md

 - **Training**
 **Input:** `ABF2_pos_train.fa`,`ABF2_neg_train.fa`, `ABF2_pos_test.fa`,`ABF2_neg_test.fa`.

-All data input files need to be placed in the same folder before training, such as in `example/`.
-If you are trying to train LS-GKM with your own data, please process your data into the same format as it.
+Before training, ensure that all data input files are placed in the same folder, such as the `example/` directory.
+If you intend to train LS-GKM with your own data, you should process your data to match the required format used in the `example/` directory.
+This ensures that the training process runs smoothly and effectively.

 Train a SVM classifier using `gkmtrain`.
 It takes three arguments; positive sequence file, negative sequence file, and prefix of output.

     **Usage:** gkmtrain [options] <posfile> <negfile> <outprefix>

-    train gkm-SVM using libSVM
 ```
     Arguments:
      posfile: positive sequence file (FASTA format)